 (b) PRC laws and regulations prohibit foreign ownership in certain telecommunication related businesses.
 To comply with these foreign ownership restrictions, we rely on contractual arrangements with our VIE rather than equity ownership in it to use, or otherwise benefit from, certain foreign restricted licenses and permits that we may need in the future, such as the internet content provider license, or the ICP license held by our VIE.
 Despite the lack of technical majority ownership, the Company has effective control of the VIE through a series of contractual agreements (the "VIE Agreements").
 The equity interest of the VIE is legally held by PRC individuals (the "Nominee Shareholders").
-Through the VIE Agreements, the Nominee Shareholders of the VIE effectively assign all their voting rights underlying their equity interests in the VIE to the Company, and therefore, the Company has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance.
+Through the VIE Agreements, the Nominee Shareholders of the VIE to Company, and therefore, the Company has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance.
 The Company also has the right to receive economic benefits and obligations to absorb losses from the VIE that potentially could be significant to the VIE.
 Based on the above, the Company consolidates the VIE in accordance with SEC Regulation S-X Rule 3A-02 and Accounting Standards Codification ("ASC") 810-10 ("ASC 810-10"), Consolidation: Overall.